Truth...Proposition or Person?

 The teachers of the law and the Pharisees brought in a woman caught in adultery.
 They made her stand before the group and said to Jesus, "Teacher, this woman was caught in the act of adultery.
 In the Law Moses commanded us to stone such women.
 Now what do you say?"
 They were using this question as a trap, in order to have a basis for accusing him.

-Here we find the #1 proponents of absolute truth...the Pharisees.
+NIV Here we find the #1 proponents of absolute truth...the Pharisees.
 They present Jesus with an "absolute" statement from the Word of God that says that this woman should be stoned for her actions.
-But, instead of simply conceding to the biblical revelation, Jesus supercedes it (in the midst of fulfilling it?!?) by saying:
+But, instead of simply conceding to the biblical revelation, Jesus supercedes it (in the midst of fulfilling it?!?) by saying: John 8:7-11

 "If any one of you is without sin, let him be the first to throw a stone at her.................neither do I condemn you," Jesus declared.
 "Go now and leave your life of sin."

-How did Jesus get around the clear command of Scripture to stone adulterers?
+NIV How did Jesus get around the clear command of Scripture to stone adulterers?
 The truth was that this woman should have been stoned...or was it?
 Was truth the command that was written in the Law, or was truth the One Who refused to condemn this woman?
 Is truth simply propositional, or is truth actually best described as personal?

 The Exaltation of Reason

-Notice that in this speech, Luther elevates "plain reasoning" to a place of equality with Scripture.
+Let's go back in time a little, shall we?
+Martin Luther, at the Diet of Worms, when asked to recant his beliefs that led to the Protestant Reformation, retorted with the famous words: Unless I am convinced by Scripture and plain reason—I do not accept the authority of popes and councils, for they have contradicted each other—my conscience is captive to the Word of God.
+I cannot and I will not recant anything, for to go against conscience is neither right nor safe.
+God help me.
+Amen Notice that in this speech, Luther elevates "plain reasoning" to a place of equality with Scripture.
 Here we have encapsulated for us a direct result of the Age of Enlightenment.
 We have come, through our modernistic thinking, to believe that truth can be reduced to a mental excercise in which everything can be "figured out".
 We have created an image of a "logical" God that, if studied intensely enough, can be contained in our doctrinal statements.
 Now don't get me wrong.
 Do I believe that God is totally illogical and past finding out?
 No. But, I would say that many things about God are alogical, and therefore, beyond our understanding and our ability to reason out.
 As in the case of Jesus' dealings with the woman caught in adultery, mercy is something that just seems to go against the grain of a "logical" Jesus.
 As a matter of fact, doesn't Jesus seem to break an absolute command of Scripture by dealing with this woman so gently?

 What did Jesus say about truth.
 In speaking of truth Jesus said: